Automattic/wp-calypso/client/extensions/woocommerce/state/sites/orders/README.md

 Whether the given order is currently being retrieved from the server.
 Optional `siteId`, will default to currently selected site.

-### `getOrders( state, page: number, siteId: number )`
+### `getOrders( state, query: object, siteId: number )`

-Gets the list of orders for this page from the current state, or an empty array if not yet loaded.
+Gets the list of orders for this query from the current state, or an empty array if not yet loaded.

 ### `getOrder( state, orderId: number, siteId: number )`